genie0720/genieaj_homelab_stacks/nixos/hosts/nix-test/README.md

 ## Create Directories on Main NixOS System / Update configuration.nix and flake.nix

-create a new directory under `hosts` called `nix-test`.
+ON MAIN NIXOS MACHINE (NOT REMOTE) create a new directory under `hosts` called `nix-test`.
 Inside this folder, copy over a `configuration.nix` file and a `hardware-confiuration.nix` file.

 run command to push updates to remote nix machine: